orenkaplan/Employees/ConsoleApplication1/ReadMe.txt

 	This class is derived from the Employee class, which in turn is derived from the abstract base class Person.
 	This class contains even more data than what is contained by Employee, and more functions to handle that data and the interactions.
 	The class also contains overrides of virtual functions existing in Person and Employee.
+	This class contains the only function in the program written to 'change the typew of an object, turning a Candidate into an Employee.

 Candidate.h
 	This is the header file for the Candidate class defined in Candidate.cpp .